griffio/griffio.github.io/_posts/2024-11-10-The-False-Promise-of-Post-Pandemic-Era-Remote-Work.md

 - Lighting and acoustics that hinder rather than help
 - Desktop setups inferior to many home offices

 This infrastructure failure suggests that even before the pandemic, we weren't really thinking critically about how to optimize work environments.
+[PeopleWare is over thirty years old](https://www.oreilly.com/library/view/peopleware-productive-projects/9780133440706/)

 ## Remote Work: A Skill, Not a Location